ceanwang/hfcNastran95/README.md

 ## Features
 Currently this workbench contains the following tools:

-###  Reading Inp files
-The ability to read in an Inp case file and draw mesh.
+Import an Inp case file and draw mesh.

-### Run Nastran95
-Not implimented yet.
-Execture the `Nastran` binary which reads in the Inp file and writes the result into a F06 file.

-### Show Results
-Not implimented yet.
-Read in F06 result file and draw the mesh and displacement.
+Import F06 result file, draw mesh and displacement.

 ## Prerequisites